 The account owner has witnessing privileges and can give these privileges to whom he chooses.
 To learn how to control members privileges - click here.

-Witnesses receive a notification regarding the needed action, and after reviewing, they can approve or reject this action followed by a comment.
+Witnesses receive a notification regarding the needed action, and after reviewing, they can approve or reject, this action is accompanied by a comment section.

 How to Sign, Witness and Reject a document?